ASLP-lab/osum-echat.github.io/README.md

 <p>

 <p align="center">
- <a href="https://huggingface.co/spaces/ASLP-lab/OSUM"> Test Page</a> </a>&nbsp
+ <a href="https://www.osum-echat.npu-aslp.org/"> Test Page</a> </a>&nbsp
 <br>
-📑 <a href="https://www.arxiv.org/pdf/2501.13306">Paper</a> &nbsp&nbsp | &nbsp&nbsp 📑 <a href="https://aslp-lab.github.io/OSUM.github.io/">Demo</a> &nbsp&nbsp | &nbsp&nbsp 💬 <a href="raw/fig/wechat.png">WeChat (微信)</a>&nbsp&nbsp
+📑 <a href="https://www.arxiv.org/abs/2508.09600">Paper</a> &nbsp&nbsp | &nbsp&nbsp 📑 <a href="https://aslp-lab.github.io/osum-echat.github.io/">Demo</a> &nbsp&nbsp | &nbsp&nbsp 💬 <a href="raw/fig/wechat.png">WeChat (微信)</a>&nbsp&nbsp
 </p>

-Large Language Models (LLMs) have made significant progress in various downstream tasks, inspiring the development of Speech Understanding Language Models (SULMs) to enable comprehensive speech-based interactions.
-However, most advanced SULMs are developed by the industry, leveraging large-scale datasets and computational resources that are not readily available to the academic community.
-Moreover, the lack of transparency in training details creates additional barriers to further innovation.
-In this study, we present OSUM, an Open Speech Understanding Model designed to explore the potential of training SLUMs under constrained academic resources.
-The OSUM model combines a Whisper encoder with a Qwen2 LLM and supports a wide range of speech tasks, including speech recognition (ASR), speech recognition with timestamps (SRWT), vocal event detection (VED), speech emotion recognition (SER), speaking style recognition (SSR), speaker gender classification (SGC), speaker age prediction (SAP), and speech-to-text chat (STTC).
-By employing an ASR+X training strategy, OSUM achieves efficient and stable multi-task training by simultaneously optimizing ASR alongside target tasks.
-Beyond delivering strong performance, OSUM emphasizes transparency by providing openly available data preparation and training methodologies, offering valuable insights and practical guidance for the academic community.
-By doing so, we aim to accelerate research and innovation in advanced SULM technologies.
+Empathy is crucial in enabling natural interactions within spoken dialogue systems, allowing machines to recognize and respond appropriately to paralinguistic cues such as age, gender, and emotion.
+Recent advancements in end-to-end speech language models, which unify speech understanding and generation, provide promising solutions.
+However, several challenges persist, including an over-reliance on large-scale dialogue datasets, insufficient extraction of paralinguistic cues vital for conveying empathy, and the lack of empathy-specific datasets and evaluation frameworks.
+To address these issues, we introduce OSUM-EChat, an open-source, end-to-end spoken dialogue system designed to enhance empathetic interactions, particularly in resource-limited settings.
+OSUM-EChat introduces two key innovations: (1) a three-stage understanding-driven spoken dialogue training strategy that extends the capabilities of a large speech understanding model to spoken dialogue tasks, and (2) a linguistic-paralinguistic dual thinking mechanism that integrates paralinguistic understanding through a chain of thought with dialogue generation, enabling the system to produce more empathetic responses.
+This approach reduces reliance on large-scale dialogue datasets while maintaining high-quality empathetic interactions.
+Additionally, we introduce the EChat-200K dataset, a rich corpus of empathetic speech-to-speech dialogues, and the EChat-eval benchmark, a comprehensive framework for evaluating the empathetic capabilities of dialogue systems.
+Experimental results demonstrate that OSUM-EChat outperforms end-to-end spoken dialogue models regarding empathetic responsiveness, validating its effectiveness.
 ## Architecture

-The overview of the architecture and tasks of OSUM.
+The overview of the architecture and tasks of OSUM-EChat.

 <p align="center">
     <img src="raw/fig/system.png" width="80%"/>